streamlit/docs/content/library/advanced-features/configuration.md

 gatherUsageStats = true

 # Port where users should point their browsers in order to connect to the app.
-# This is used to: - Set the correct URL for CORS and XSRF protection purposes. - Show the URL on the terminal - Open the browser - Tell the browser where to connect to the server when in liveSave mode.
+# This is used to: - Set the correct URL for CORS and XSRF protection purposes. - Show the URL on the terminal - Open the browser
 # Default: whatever value is set in server.port.
 serverPort = 8501

+[ui]

+# Flag to hide most of the UI elements found at the top of a Streamlit app.
+# NOTE: This does *not* hide the hamburger menu in the top-right of an app.
+# Default: false
+hideTopBar = false

 [mapbox]